F-I-D-O/Manuals/manuals/Programming/Database/Database Workflow.md

 - `<old/new conf file>`: The path to the `postgresql.conf` file.
 	- usually `/etc/postgresql/<old/new version>/main/postgresql.conf`

-## Upgrading extensions
+### Regarding extensions
-Some PostgreSQL extensions uses separate libraries.
-These are installed fro each version of the PostgreSQL server separately.
-If a library is not foun on the new cluster, it is detected by the `pg_upgrade` command automaticly.
+If a library is not found on the new cluster, it is detected by the `pg_upgrade` command automaticly.
 In that case, you have to install the library according to the instructions of the library provider.

 ## Managing access to the database